 Australia is a popular destination for both Working Holiday Visas and tourists, however, it is also worth considering Australia as a destination for studying.
-Better yet, foreign students are in great demand, with many nationalities choosing Australia as their study destination because of its internationally reputable universities.
+Australia is renowned for its high-quality education system, vibrant multicultural society, and stunning natural landscapes, making it a top destination for international students.
+With a diverse range of universities offering a wide array of courses, Australia provides an enriching academic and cultural experience.
 The majority choose to study in Sydney or Melbourne; however, there are numerous universities in Australia to choose from, with courses offering a wide range of topics.
 This guide will explain everything you need to know about studying in Australia from fees to entry requirements.

 Why study in Australia?

 To study in Australia, you will need to get a student visa.
-It is not difficult to get it and it costs $650 (as at Dec 2022).
+It is not difficult to get it and it costs $710 (as at Feb 2024).
 You will receive a response to your application within 1-3 weeks.
 Just ensure you have attached the relevant documentation to your application to avoid any complications or delay.
 This visa will also allow you to work outside of your class hours; however, there are limitations.
-You can work up to 40 hours per fortnight and full time during school holidays.
+You can work up to 48 hours per fortnight and full time during school holidays

 Need advice to study in Australia?